thedev132/hcb/README.md

 </div>
 <br>

+> [!CAUTION]
+> If you previous cloned this repository, please:
+> 1. Delete your existing clone of this repository
+> 2. Reclone it
+>
+> We recently performed a re-write of the git history in preparation for open
+> sourcing HCB.
+Your old clone will cause conflicts unless it is deleted and
+> recloned.
+Thank you!

 Welcome to the [HCB](https://hackclub.com/fiscal-sponsorship/) codebase.
 We are so excited to have you.
 With your help, we can make HCB the best platform to run a nonprofit.

 ## What is HCB?